 The Company reviews long-lived assets, including property and equipment and intangible assets, for impairment whenever events or changes in circumstances indicate that the carrying amount of the assets may not be recoverable.
-No such impairment occurred in 2018 and 2017.
+As long-lived assets were fully disposed by December 31, 2017, no such impairment occurred in 2019 and 2018.